laxpatil/SET-Card-Game/README.md

 "Set" is a card game where a group of players try to identify a "set" of cards from those placed face-up on a table.

-Each card has an image on it with 4 orthogonal attributes:
+Each card has an image on it with 4 orthogonal attributes.

 1. Color (red, green, or purple)
 2. Shape (diamond, squiggle, or oval)
 3. Shading (solid, empty, or striped)
 4. Number (one, two, or three)

 Three cards are a part of a set if, for each property, the values are all the same or all different.